UPDATE: October 31, 2014

 Our vocal and financial support for GMO labeling continues!
-Just this week we donated $5,000 to the state GMO labeling campaigns in Oregon and Colorado.
+We donated $5,000 to the state GMO labeling campaigns in Colorado and $10,000 to Oregon.
 This is in addition to the $5,000 we donated last month to the Food Fight Fund to defend the GMO labeling law in Vermont.

 Want to join us in supporting these campaigns as a donor or a volunteer?
 Check out their websites: